Main battle tank: Manufacture

 MBT production is increasingly being outsourced to wealthy nations.
 Countries that are just beginning to produce tanks are having difficulties remaining profitable in an industry that is increasingly becoming more expensive through the sophistication of technology.
 Even some large-scale producers are seeing declines in production.
 Even China is divesting many of its MBTs.

 The production of main battle tanks is limited to manufacturers that specialize in combat vehicles.
 Commercial manufacturers of civilian vehicles cannot easily be repurposed as MBT production facilities.

 Prices for MBTs have more than tripled from 1943 to 2011, although this pales in comparison with the price increase in fighter aircraft from 1943 to 1975.

-Marketing
+Exports

 Several MBT models, such as the AMX-40 and OF-40, were marketed almost solely as export vehicles.
 Several tank producers, such as Japan and Israel, choose not to market their creations for export.
 Others have export control laws in place.

+Export variants of tanks exist, where a tank that was initially intended to be the fielded by a nation is modified for export.
+Export variants are usually downgraded versions of domestic tanks, having inferior armor and technology, or modified to prevent them from firing certain types of ammunition.
+Export variants may also not be brand new tanks, but rather taken from surplus stock of existing tanks taken from storage.

+This is usually done to control the ownership of the latest technologies used on tanks, both preventing the customer from owning it, as well as reducing the risk that an export tank gets fielded and captured by an adversary who are unable to assess the full capabilities of the tank due to the fact it does not truly represent the capabilities of the standard model.

+Export variants of Soviet military equipment, also known as "Monkey Models" were examples of instances where a main battle tank was modified and downgraded for export customers outside the USSR.
+Modern Russian tanks use the moniker "S" to denote that the tank is an export model, for example the T-90M used by the Russian Armed Forces is sold abroad as the T-90MS.

+The American M1 Abrams is also sold to export countries in a more stripped down variant, most notably is the absence of depleted uranium armor on the M1A2S variant of the M1A2 sold to Saudi Arabia.Other Abrams tanks have been equipped with diesel engines for export customers, differing from the standard turbine engine found in US versions of the tank.